hutch1021/hello-world/README.md

 # hello-world
-my first repository
+This is my first repository
-I love 🎥 🎮 🐶 :
+I like 🎥 🎮 🐶